 that I will pour out my Spirit upon all flesh,

 and your sons and your daughters shall prophesy, and your young men shall see visions,

 and your old men shall dream dreams.
 (Acts 2:17)

 But if Pentecost has never made its way into mainstream culture, it may be more than an oversight.
-There are some elements of the event with which we have failed to make our peace, including the possibility that under the influence of the Holy Spirit, we may all be changed for the better.
+There are some elements of the event that bother us, including the possibility that under the influence of the Holy Spirit, we may all be changed for the better.
 For most of us, “love your enemies” remains engraved on our “OK to ignore” list.
-If the Holy Spirit is able to transform our enemies into good and righteous people, that may be more than we can take.
+If the Holy Spirit is able to transform our enemies into good and righteous people, that could be more than we can take.
 And if the Holy Spirit transforms us into loving and forgiving souls, that may be more than we can accept.